philion/powerenv/docs/ruby.md

 As you see this approach is not restricted to ruby.
-You could have various versions of python installed under ~/.pythons and a `use_python` defined in your ~/.direnvrc.
+You could have various versions of python installed under ~/.pythons and a `use_python` defined in your ~/.powerenvrc.
 Or perl, php, ...
-This is the good thing about direnv, it's not restricted to a single language.
+This is the good thing about powerenv, it's not restricted to a single language.

 Actually, wouldn't it be great to have all your project's dependencies